 Firewall Mode Security Context

 Multiple

-Command Mode Routed Transparent Single Context System
+Command Mode Routed To Transparent Single Context System

-Priveleged EXEC • • • • •
+Privileged EXEC • • • • •

 Release Modification 6.2(1) This command was introduced.
 7.0(1) This command was modified to include the following keywords: type asp-drop, type isakmp, type raw-data, and type webvpn.
-7.2(1) This command was modified to include the following options: trace trace_count, match prot, real-time , host ip, any , mask, and operator.
+7.0(8) Added the all option to capture all packets that the ASA drops.
+7.2(1) This command was modified to include the following options: trace trace_count , match prot , real-time , host ip , any , mask , and operator .
 8.0(2) This command was modified to update the path to capture contents.
-8.0(4) This command was modified to include the following keyword: type decrypted .
-8.1(2) This command was modified to include the following keyword type tls-proxy
+8.4(1) The new type keywords ikev1 and ikev2 were added.
+8.4(2) Additional detail was added to the output for IDS.
+8.4(4.1) The asa_dataplane option was added to support traffic over the backplane to the ASA CX module.
+9.0(1) The cluster, cluster exec, and reinject-hide keywords were added.
+The new type option lacp was added.
+Support for multiple-context mode was added for ISAKMP.
+9.1(3) Supports filtering of packets captured on the ASA CX backplane with the asa_dataplane option.

 Capturing packets is useful when troubleshooting connectivity problems or monitoring suspicious activity.
 You can create multiple captures.
 To view the packet capture, use the show capture name command.
 To save the capture to a file, use the copy capture command.
-Use the https://security appliance-ip-address/admin/capture/capture_name[/pcap] command to see the packet capture information with a web browser.
+Use the https://ASA-ip-address/admin/capture/capture\name[/pcap] command to see the packet capture information with a web browser.
 If you specify the pcap optional keyword, then a libpcap-format file is downloaded to the web browser and can be saved using the web browser.
 (A libcap file can be viewed with TCPDUMP or Ethereal.)